ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/index.md

 - Improve the subtitles

+- Make sure player.py etc. end with the correct file instead of player03.py

 Python developers love writing code.
 Tests?
 Not so much.
 Whether it’s the concepts of testing, or the interface of testing tools, testing is a chasm not all cross.